Brandon-Kee/NeuroScan/README.md

 # 🧠 NeuroScan
 NeuroScan is a deep learning–based computer vision application designed to detect and classify brain tumors from MRI scans using MobileNetV3Large and transfer learning.
-The model is trained to distinguish among four distinct classes:
+Built with Streamlit and TensorFlow, it provides a user-friendly interface for medical professionals and researchers to quickly assess potential abnormalities.The model is trained to distinguish among four distinct classes:

 - Pituitary Tumors